-Beat the lunch-making-blahs with an easy, colourful mason jar salad.
+Beat the lunch-making-blahs with an easy, colourful mason jar salad, customized to your liking.
 Kids will love helping prepare it as much as eating it.
 And it makes fantastic adult lunches, too!
+(Skip to recipe.)

 Cooking with Meredith